Appledee/SoC/README.md

 2. Modern System-on-Chip Design on Arm
 This book covers a great detail of hardware architecture of ARM Cortex-A SoC, and it's practical that I felt I could build a cool processor and memory system that utilizes those advanced cache, interconnect, and I/O's ideas.

+Some details of the
+a)ARM build process,and
-Some details of the ARM build process are also introduced in those materials.
+b)emulators that facilitate the SoCs architecture and software design and IP vendor's model are also introduced in those materials.

 3. ESL enabled software driven SoCs design methodology Toshiba mep and Verisilicon IP and tool chain.